mkaz.blog

 VimWiki

-VimWiki is a powerful plugin that enables Vim to be your own personal wiki.
+VimWiki is a powerful plugin that enables Vim to manage your own personal wiki or knowledge base.
 It is a great tool to keep track of notes, lists, or just about anything.

-😎Yes, Vim is a text editor and obviously you can type notes or lists in any text editor.
-What VimWiki provides is the convenience and a defined space to always have a scratch area ready to write without having to think about it.
+Yes, Vim is a text editor and obviously you can type notes or lists in any text editor.
+VimWiki provides shortcuts, and a defined spaces for daily notes, and a scratch area always ready to write.

 Install and Configuration